Estimated time to read 4 min, 761 words (disclaimer)

 After we find foods that we would like to add to our diet, we can use sites that allow us to search for diabetic friendly recipes such as Yummly.com, allrecipes.com, and the Food Network.

-There is no wrong or right way to begin.
-But some people prefer to start with changing snacks, then portions of meals, total meals, and then desserts.
 Finding meals that we like that can easily be prepped in bulk is also helpful.
 Some examples include healthy egg cups using a muffin tin, burrito wraps, and healthy cookies that can be frozen for future meals and snacks.
 The ADA has some tips on freezing foods here.

 Here are some popular recipes: